-EN8: Built Historic Environment and Listed Buildings The County's buildings and features of special architectural and historic importance, and their settings, will be preserved. development proposals affecting listed buildings will be permitted only а where: i. the alteration and/or extension to a listed building or its curtilage ensures that the special architectural character or historic interest is preserved; the change of use of a listed building or its curtilage contributes ii. towards the retention of a building or its sustainable re-use without having an adverse effect on its character, special interest or structural integrity; the total or substantial demolition of a listed building, is accompanied iii. by the strongest justification and convincing evidence that the proposal is necessary and unavoidable. development should preserve Scheduled Ancient Monuments and their b. settings and where appropriate the preservation of other archaeological remains, having regard to the intrinsic importance of the remains and the need for the proposed development. development should protect and conserve historic landscapes, parks and С. gardens.

-9.34 Listed buildings are designated by Cadw who maintain the statutory 'List of Buildings with Special Architectural or Historic Interest'.
-National planning policy and guidance contains a general presumption in favour of the preservation of listed buildings.
+EN8: Built Historic Environment and Listed Buildings

+The County's buildings and features of special architectural and historic importance, and their settings, will be preserved.

+- a.
+Development proposals affecting listed buildings will be permitted only where: - the alteration and/or extension to a listed building or its curtilage ensures that the special architectural character or historic interest is preserved: - ii. the change of use of a listed building or its curtilage contributes towards the retention of a building or its sustainable re-use without having an adverse effect on its character, special interest or structural integrity; - iii. the total or substantial demolition of a listed building, is accompanied by the strongest justification and convincing evidence that the proposal is necessary and unavoidable. - b.
+Development should preserve Scheduled Ancient Monuments and their settings and where appropriate the preservation of other archaeological remains, having regard to the intrinsic importance of the remains and the need for the proposed development. - c.
+Development should protect and conserve historic landscapes, parks and gardens. - 9.34 Listed buildings are designated by Cadw who maintain the statutory 'List of Buildings with Special Architectural or Historic Interest'.
+National Planning Policy and Guidance contains a general presumption in favour of the preservation of listed buildings.
 Works (internal and external) that would affect the character or historic fabric of a listed building and its curtilage must not be implemented without authorisation of a listed building consent.
 Listed buildings are shown on the Constraints Map.

 - 9.35 The Policy seeks to ensure that where a development proposal affects a listed building or its setting, the primary material consideration is the statutory requirement to have special regard to the desirability of preserving the building, or its setting, or any features of special architectural or historic interest which it possesses.
-Applications should be fully justified by means of a Heritage Impact Assessment and Statement in accordance with national planning policy and guidance. - 9.36 The register of SAMs is maintained by Cadw, the Welsh Government's Historic Environment Service.
-The Council maintains an Index of Ancient Monuments which lists all SAMs located within the County and these are shown on the Constraints Map.
-Scheduled monuments consent is required for all proposals that would potentially damage, demolish, remove, repair, alter, add to, flood or cover up a SAM.
-The policy highlights the desirability of preserving a scheduled ancient monument and its setting and also sets out the approach to considering development proposals which potentially affect other 'lesser' archaeological remains.
-The Council will consult and work with Clwyd Powys Archaeological Trust (CPAT) on all development proposals affecting archaeological remains. - 9.37 The Register of Historic Parks and Gardens in Wales identifies parks and gardens and their settings that make an important contribution to the character of the County and that are deemed important to preserve or enhance.
+Applications should be fully justified by means of a Heritage Impact Assessment and Statement in accordance with National Planning Policy and Guidance. - 9.36 The register of SAMs is maintained by Cadw, the Welsh Government's Historic Environment Service.
+The Council maintains an Index of Ancient Monuments which lists all SAM's located within the County and these are shown on the Constraints Map.
+Scheduled Monuments consent is required for all proposals that would potentially damage, demolish, remove, repair, alter, add to, flood or cover up a SAM.
+The policy highlights the desirability of preserving a Scheduled Ancient Monument and its setting and also sets out the approach to considering development proposals which potentially affect other 'lesser' archaeological remains.
+The Council will consult and work with Clwyd Powys Archaeological Trust (CPAT) on all development proposals affecting archaeological remains. - 9.37 The register of Historic Parks and Gardens in Wales identifies parks and gardens and their settings which make an important contribution to the character of the county and which are deemed important to preserve or enhance.
 The policy seeks to ensure that they are given appropriate consideration when development is proposed which affects these assets.
 The Register of Historic Landscapes in Wales should be taken into account in considering the implications of developments, which meet the criteria for Environmental Impact Assessment, or are of a sufficient scale to have more than a local impact on the historic landscape.